oplS17projects/Virtual-Piano/MINH_NGUYEN.md

 # Key Code Excerpts

-## 1. Image files are stored in a list for ease of access
+## 1. Image files are stored in a list for data abstraction

 The following code defines the image files that are needed to design the UI.
 The image files are abstracted by being stored in a list.
-Whenever an element is needed it will be called via the list but not directly from the variable names.
+Whenever an element is needed it will be called from the list instead of directly from the variable names.

 ```
 ; Creating images